openinfrastructure/terraform-google-multinic/README.md

 Instance Group.
 The startup and shutdown script is responsible for creating and deleting route resources in each VPC network.

+A detailed description of how ECMP routing works with this solution is provided in the [ECMP][ecmp] document.

+A detailed analysis of failure and recovery modes is provided in the [RECOVERY][recovery] document.

 Logging
 ===